petercinibulk/envied/README.md

 ## Usage

 Add a `.env` file at the root of the project.
-The name of this file can be specified in your Envify class if you call it something else such as `.env.dev`.
+The name of this file can be specified in your Envied class if you call it something else such as `.env.dev`.

 ```.env
 KEY1=VALUE1